ramta-jogi/quiz-app/README.md

 Then run `npm start`.
 The app will be hosted on your `localhost:3000`.

 ## Working
 The app is a three-page application linked using the React Router package.
-The quesitons are fethched by the free [TriviaAPI](https://opentdb.com/).
+The quesitons are fetched by the free [TriviaAPI](https://opentdb.com/).
 All the components are function components; and the app makes liberal use of the new Hooks feature of React (namely the useState and useEffect hooks).